hackervole/igor/README.md

 One sketch file, using the IDE of your choice (e.g. the main Arduino IDE works well with the added modules for D1 mini + libraries - that's what I use).
 Please check everything is working before soldering and squeezing everything into the 3D printed shell.

+The ESP8266 core can be found here: https://github.com/esp8266/Arduino

+Libraries (all available on the Arduino IDE library manager):
+- Bounce2
+- KY040 (rotary encoder)
+- Adafruit ASD1306

 ## Assembly

 There are only 3 components to this: